 Primarily, the role of a group manager is to support and encourage other managers to succeed.

 This requires four key skills:

-- Strategy formation – with an emphasis on appropriate capital allocation and deployment.
+With an emphasis on appropriate capital allocation and deployment.

-- Talent identification – or a track record of identifying and supporting the right managerial talent.
+Or a track record of identifying and supporting the right managerial talent.

-- Business needs identification – the ability to identify the broader business needs likely to result in expansion and growth.
+The ability to identify the broader business needs likely to result in expansion and growth.
 By extension, group managers must be able to recognize parts of the business no longer contributing to success.

-- Self-actualization – in the context of the leadership pipeline model, this means developing an integrative management approach by using the broadest scope possible.
+In the context of the leadership pipeline model, this means developing an integrative management approach by using the broadest scope possible.

 Step 6 – Group manager to enterprise manager